 Access to Utility Representatives - The BVES Engineering Inspector arranges for connections and facilitates expedited services.
-Leveraging its IVR system, BVES is able to manage thousands of phone calls simultaneously and redirect customers to the appropriate utility representative.
+Leveraging its IVR and two-way-text system, BVES is able to manage thousands of phone calls and redirect customers to the appropriate utility representative.